Emerging Interventions in Contemporary China Studies

 • Li Chen, UTSC Historical & Cultural Studies

-• Diana Fu, A&S Political Science
+• Diana Fu, Political Science

 • Chris Song, UTSC Language Studies

-• Yvon Wang, A&S History
+• Yvon Wang, History

-• Yiching Wu, A&S East Asian Studies
+• Yiching Wu, East Asian Studies

 • Shana Ye, UTSC Historical & Cultural Studies